aleafarrel-id/aleafarrel-id/README.md

 **` Computer and Network Engineer `**
 </br>
 </br>
-Driven by a deep enthusiasm in the IT world, my projects on display here are a testament to logic-first problem-solving.
-While my coding journey is still unfolding, each application and system I've built originates from my own rigorous logical deductions on how things should work.
-This showcases my innate ability to conceptualize functional solutions and serves as a foundation for my continued growth and learning in the tech landscape.
+Driven by a deep enthusiasm in the **IT world**, my projects on display here are a testament to **logic-first problem-solving**.
+While my coding journey is still unfolding, each application and system I've built originates from **my own rigorous logical deductions** on how things **should work**.
+This showcases my innate ability to **conceptualize functional solutions** and serves as a foundation for my continued growth and learning in the **tech landscape**.

 ###